gnosis/pm-trading-db/README.md

 The -h option tells TestRPC to listen on all interfaces, including the bridge interfaces which are exposed inside of the docker containers.
 This will allow a setting of `ETHEREUM_NODE_HOST = '172.x.x.x'` to work for the Celery worker.

-In another terminal instance, install the Gnosis-contracts repo (https://github.com/gnosis/gnosis-contracts) following the provided instructions.
+In another terminal instance, install `gnosis.js` (https://github.com/gnosis/gnosis.js) following the provided instructions.
 Go into that directory and deploy the contracts with:

 `npm run migrate`

-The execution will furnish all the contracts' addesses in the `gnosis-contracts` repo directory in the build/contracts folder as parts of the build artifacts.
+The execution will furnish all the contracts' addesses in the node_modules/@gnosis.pm/gnosis-core-contracts/build/contracts folder as parts of the build artifacts.
 You should also see the addresses displayed in your console.

 You should verify that the addresses in ETH_EVENTS specified in /settings/base.py match what is displayed by the console for all the contracts including: